kajad/kajad.github.io/index.md

 - Language technology

 ### Current projects
-- Treebank Approach to the Study of Spoken Slovenian (Slovenian Research Agency, 2022‒2024)
+- Treebank-Driven Approach to the Study of Spoken Slovenian (Slovenian Research Agency, 2022‒2024)
 - SLOKIT: Upgrading CLARIN.SI with a tool for corpus data analysis and summarization (Ministry of Culture, 2022-2023)

 ### Past projects